 What oil do I like?
 The person brought up Marvel Mystery Oil.
 I do like Marvel Mystery Oil inside the mower.
 But I think it’s too expensive for the deck.

 There’s no reason to get that fancy.
 What I recommend is cooking spray.
 It’s cheaper than Marvel Mystery Oil.
 And the nice spray can makes it really easy to apply.
-Just flip your mower over, spray down the deck, and you’re done in 30 seconds.
+Just flip your mower on its side, spray down the deck, then flip it back.
+Done.
 And it’s super safe too.
 You never come in contact with the blade.

 The oil under your mower deck isn’t lubricating a high-performance machine.
 Its job is just to make it harder for grass clippings to stick to the deck, and provide a bit of a barrier if any does.